Photography Lessons from Alexey Titarenko

 Selecting the Right Subjects: Look for scenes with dynamic elements, such as crowds, traffic, or people in motion.
 Urban environments with interesting architecture and strong contrasts can be particularly compelling for this style of photography.

-Experiment with Exposure Times: Adjust the shutter speed based on the desired effect.
+Experiment with Exposure Times: Change the shutter speed based on the desired effect.
 Longer exposures (several seconds or more) can create more pronounced motion blur, while shorter exposures will freeze the action.
 Experiment with different exposure times to achieve the desired level of movement in your images.

 Composition and Framing: Pay attention to the composition of your images.
 Consider the placement of elements within the frame to create a sense of balance and visual interest.
 Experiment with different angles, perspectives, and viewpoints to find unique compositions that convey the mood and atmosphere you wish to capture.